apache/iotdb/README.md

 # Prerequisites

-IoTDB requires Java (>= 1.8).
+1. Java >= 1.8 (1.8, 11, and 13 are verified.
+Please make sure the environment path has been set.)

-To use IoTDB, JRE should be installed.
+    * To use IoTDB, JRE should be installed.
 To compile IoTDB, JDK should be installed.

-If you want to compile and install IoTDB from source code, JDK and Maven (>= 3.1) are required.
+2. Maven >= 3.1 (If you want to compile and install IoTDB from source code)

-While Maven is not mandatory to be installed standalone, you can use the provided Maven wrapper, `./mvnw.sh` on Linux/OS X or `.\mvnw.cmd` on Windows, to facilitate development.
+    * While Maven is not mandatory to be installed standalone, you can use the provided Maven wrapper, `./mvnw.sh` on Linux/OS X or `.\mvnw.cmd` on Windows, to facilitate development.

-If you want to use Hadoop or Spark to analyze IoTDB data file (called as TsFile), you need to compile the hadoop and spark modules.
+3. Set the max open files num as 65535 to avoid "too many open files" problem.

 # Quick Start